gabi-studio/markdown-portfolio/index.md

 Hello, my name is Gabi.
 I'm a lifelong learner and a collector of hobbies.
 Currently, I'm on the path of becoming a full stack web developer!

-I enjoy travelling, hiking, cooking, tabletop activities, reading, and home cafe.
+I enjoy travelling, hiking, cooking, tabletop activities, reading, photography, and home cafe.

+I am inspired by beauty, everyday magic, nature, and humans.